-SAPTA, the Seven Ways serves as a devotional offering to the teachers across time who have inspired Radhika's personal spiritual journey.
-An expression of unconditional love and devotion, the album is also an ode to her namesake, derived from Radha, Lord Krishna’s greatest devotee.
+This catalogue of mantras serve as a devotional offering to the teachers across time who have inspired Radhika's personal spiritual journey.
+An expression of unconditional love and devotion, "SAPTA: The Seven Ways" album is also an ode to her namesake, derived from Radha, Lord Krishna’s greatest devotee.

 SAPTA, the Sanskrit word for seven, features seven prayers or mantras.
 The Sanskrit word also refers to the belief that it was Shiva, as the Adiyogi (first yogi), who thousands of years ago spread the science of yoga to the far corners of the world through his seven enlightened disciples.